Housing advice

 Yes, unless it’s included in your rent.
 The only water supplier for the Northwest of the UK is United Utilities so you'll need to contact them to set up an account and arrange payment.
 You can do this online or by phoning 0345 026 7661.

-Usually, a landlord will only agree to release you from the contract early if you find someone else to move in and start paying your portion of the rent.
+You can talk to your landlord about your situation to ask if you can move out early.
+Usually, a landlord will only agree to release you from the contract early if you find someone else to move in and pay the rent.
 You can advertise your room for free on the MSH website.
-If you’ve signed a joint tenancy and live with friends, then they would all need to agree that someone else can move into the property to replace you.
-Come and chat to an adviser about it.
+You should ask for any agreement about moving out early to be confirmed in writing.

 Contact the Advice Centre and you can talk through your situation with an Adviser.